Grants & Loans

 Congregational Vitality Grants

 The Diocese of Western North Carolina offers annual Congregational Vitality grants to support churches in their redevelopment work.
-As in 2020, technology is one acceptable purpose area.
-Please note, if you received a Congregational Vitality Grant in 2020 for technology purposes, you are not eligible for a CV Grant in 2021 for additional technology.
+Congregational Vitality Grants are open to any initiative that supports and sustains the vitality and mission of the local parish, including technology.
+Please note, preference is given to congregations who did not receive a CV grant in the previous year.
 If you have any questions, please contact our Chief Financial Officer or Canon to the Ordinary.

 The Episcopal Foundation of Western North Carolina is a non-profit corporation founded in 1963 by Bishop Henry with an initial gift from Mr. Charles Timson.
 The Foundation operates under its own independent charter, and the members of the Board of Directors are elected at the annual convention of the Diocese.
 The Foundation uses the income from its investments to make grants up to $20,000 exclusively for charitable, educational, religious, and scientific purposes.
 Parishes and institutions applying for these funds must present their initial request to a joint meeting the board of The Episcopal Foundation of Western North Carolina and the diocesan Fiscal Ministries Committee.